the fit-ology approach

 - My bookshelf is full of self-improvement, brain science, child development, nutrition, anatomy, exercise science and more….but not one page of fiction.
 Who’s got time when there’s so much to learn?

 - If I could do it all over again without repeating anything, I’d want to be a stunt car driver.
 Or maybe a psychologist.
 Or a professional rock-star drummer.
+Translator or linguist, perhaps?
 Possibly a fighter-jet pilot, but without the weapons.

 - I’m usually the shortest person in the room — even a room full of kids.